 While many enjoy a white Christmas, by the time February rolls around – most of are done with cold and snow.
-As morning and evening remain dark, commutes long and treacherous, and the skies gray – you may find your mood dropping as well.
+You may find your mood dropping as well.
 Fortunately, there is a lot you can do about it!

 However, let’s start off by clarifying there is a difference between the winter blues and seasonal affective disorder (SAD).
 SAD is depression that sets in during the same time of year, every year.
-While treatments may be similar, SAD can lead to worse depression and you should consider seeing a mental health professional if you have signs of seasonal depression.
+While treatments may be similar, SAD can lead to worse depression and you should consider seeing a mental health professional.

-The winter blues is similar to SAD – you may find yourself craving bad foods, sleeping more and walking around with a case of the grumpies – but symptoms don’t interrupt your life by impacting your job or relationships.
-Some fairly simple routine changes can help you overcome a case of mild winter blues and push through until spring arrives!
+The winter blues is similar to SAD.
+You may find yourself craving bad foods, sleeping more and walking around with a case of the grumpies.
+Some fairly simple routine changes can help you overcome a case of mild winter blues!

 Is there anything exercise doesn’t fix?
 Probably a few things… but it’s the perfect cure for the winter blues.
 For starters, a trip to the gym can help you socialize, which is always good when you’re feeling down.
 Exercise will also help you feel productive, release endorphins, and fight the fatigue that is common with winter blues.